games-automata-play/games-automata-play.github.io/_posts/2018-10-11-fundamental_theorem_parity_games.md

 <p class="intro"><span class="dropcap">T</span>his post proves a very important theorem about parity games, showing the interplay with (universal) trees.</p>

 The goal of this post is to prove the following result.
 This is the key technical point of a recent [joint work](https://arxiv.org/abs/1810.05106) with Thomas Colcombet proving that separating automata (see the corresponding [post]({{ '/blog/parity_separation' | prepend: site.baseurl }})) have at least quasipolynomial size.

+This theorem is an elaboration of the classic result about signature assignments or progress measures being witnesses of positional winning strategies in parity games
+(see e.g. the [small progress measure treatment](https://link.springer.com/chapter/10.1007%2F3-540-46541-3_24)).
+The novelty here is to phrase this theorem using graph homomorphisms and universal trees, and giving a different argument using saturation.

 > **Theorem:**
 Let $G$ be a graph and $T$ a universal tree.